riccardomerlo/py-xw2v/README.md

-Implementation of word2vec using pytorch, with a spin-off to explain the model post-training following the idea of Brunet et al.
+Implementation of word2vec using pytorch and gensim, with a spin-off to explain the model post-training following the idea of Brunet et al. Directories:

-* model_torch: contains word2vec model methods

-* dataset_torch: contains methods useful to building the dataset from corpus

-* run_training_*: main file to create datasets, word2vec model and execute training

-* gradients_dict_creation: computes gradient for each tuple having at least a WEAT word

-* get_hessians: creates hessians from gradients dictionary

-* after_training_torch:

-* evaluation_bias:

-* post_training_*:

-* retraining_embeddings:

-* word_vectors: contains utils methods to explore the model embedding matrix W0
+* avg_seed: contains the code to run experiments with multiple seeds (then take the average of similarities) with the sentence of interest at the end of the dataset, training and retraining with 1 epoch and SGD-like or SGD-like inverse loss (both negative sampling and true context) approximation methods.
+* corpus: contains the original NYT corpus (nyt_dal_90_ad_oggi.zip) and some samples of the corpus no longer in use.
+* current_experiments: contains the code for approximation of the experiments brunet-like, SGD-like, SGD-like inverse loss and hybrid.
+Hessian matrices are taken from run_hessians.py located in the /post directory.
+* old_files_gensim: contains post_training with gensim files that are no longer in use.
+* old_files_pytorch: contains training, retraining and post_training with pytorch files that are no longer in use.
+* post: post training useful scripts, in particular get_hessians_utils.py and run_hessians.py.
+* useful_files+gensim: retraining with gensim file.

+The file requirements.txt contains libraries requirements to be set for the working environment.